vmware/powershell-module-for-vmware-cloud-foundation-certificate-management/docs/documentation/functions/Install-VcfCertificate.md

 ### -sddcManager

-Switch to indicate that the certificate is to be installed for all components associated with the given workload domain, excluding ESXi hosts.
+Switch to indicate that the certificate is to be installed for all components associated with the given workload domain, excluding ESX hosts.

 ```yaml
 Type: SwitchParameter